boosa515/my_app_flutter/README.md

 # Interactive Diary - My First Flutter Project

 This is my very first project developed in Flutter!
-It was created to put into practice the fundamental concepts of mobile development and state management that I have been learning on the <a href="https://www.dio.me/" target="_blank">DIO</a> platform.
+It was created to put into practice the fundamental concepts of mobile development and state management that I have been learning on the [DIO](https://www.dio.me/) platform.

 ## About the Project